 let’s go back… (UNDER CONSTRUCTION)

 Things were different in 1845

 The village was on a lofty eminence, covered an area of 1461 acres and had 348inhabitants

 And we had our own Policeman, called Aldis.

 Dire straits indeed as the population has dropped to 346 but the area has grown to 1,490 acres, with a rateable value £2,680.

 We’ve lost our Policeman, but gained a Station Master, a School Mistress, a Grocer, a blacksmith and a cattle dealer…

 Archaeology Dig on the Wilds Way development

-in 2018, prior to the building of the Wilds Way development on what used to be known as the Millenium Field, Victory Housing commissioned an Archaeological Survey of the site to ensure that they weren’t desecrating a site of historical significance.
+In 2018, prior to the building of the Wilds Way development on what used to be known as the Millennium Field, Victory Housing commissioned an Archaeological Survey of the site to ensure that they weren’t desecrating a site of historical significance.

 …archaeological remains across the eastern half of the site … define a truncated late Saxon and early medieval settlement phase with evidence of pits, postholes and ditches